orbs-network/orbs-spec/behaviors/smart-contracts/system/_ElectedValidators.md

             * Store record in state.

 #### Behavior ManagementVC
-> If should update == election event occurred, process new election data.
+> If should update (election event occurred), process new election data.
 > At the end of the processing stores a new elected validators record in state with next_sync := next election time.

 #### Behavior PrivateVC